Steamboat graduate takes 4th at high dive World Championships with hopes to compete in Olympics

 “This was a big deal; she’s diving with the big kids now,” Genna’s mother Clara Bradley said.

-When Bradley took to the platform, the third diver in round one, she waved enthusiastically, blowing kisses to each grandstand below her.
+When Bradley took to the platform, the third diver in Round 1, she waved enthusiastically, blowing kisses to each grandstand below her.

 “Her personality is so different than any of the other divers out there.
 They all get a little too serious,” Bradley’s high school dive coach David Fix said.
 “I saw her on TV — how she runs up to her coach and jumps in the air and hugs her.
 Nothing’s changed about her.
 She’s got a lot of energy and a fantastic personality.”